 Even with the best training, surgeons, anesthesiologists, nurses, and other health care providers who assist with surgery can make mistakes.
-Surgical errors are a common, often preventable, source of injury that can leave patients worse off than they were before the operation.
+Surgical errors are common, often preventable, source of injury that can leave patients worse off than they were before the operation.
 In cases like these, the surgeon, the hospital, and others may be responsible for your injuries caused by medical malpractice.

 If you have suffered serious and permanent injuries because of a negligent surgical error, the experienced lawyers at Wocl Leydon are ready to help.
 In a surgical error case, we investigate the error, ensure the statute of limitations, develop the case, negotiate a settlement, and take the case to court if needed.

 Our work has been recognized by Connecticut Super Lawyers®, New England Super Lawyers®, Million Dollar Advocates Forum, and many other leading publications.
 With decades of experience representing clients throughout Connecticut, our medical malpractice lawyers know how to protect our clients’ rights and obtain justice for them by way of a settlement or verdict.

 At Wocl Leydon, we represent those harmed by surgical errors and medical malpractice on a contingency basis, meaning there will be no fees unless we obtain compensation for you.
 If you have suffered because of a surgical error, contact us today for a free consultation about your case.
 Call us or contact us online for a free consultation!

 It’s an unfortunate fact that even with training and established procedures, medical professionals still make many surgical mistakes.
 Although hospitals and surgeons can minimize the risks through appropriate procedures and monitoring, errors do happen – and they can result in serious harm to you and those you love.

 Some of the most common surgical mistakes include: